image2

 • Or you can shed light on more specific aspects of the work: The battery Retro

-The variety of examples of retrospectives is almost endless.
+The variety of examples and samples of retrospectives is almost endless.

 However, a first-class retrospective involves much more than just a valuable retro method.
 That's why I've put together a few articles here to help you deepen your knowledge: